Joana Cotar

-Joana Cotar (born 6 April 1973 in Pitești, Socialist Republic of Romania) is a German politician (independent, previously AfD, CDU) who has been a member of the Bundestag since the 2017 German federal election.
-Until November 2022, she was a member for the Alternative for Germany (AfD), since then as a non-attached MP.
+Joana Cotar (born 6 April 1973 in Pitești, Socialist Republic of Romania) is a German politician (independent, previously AfD, CDU) who was a member of the Bundestag since the 2017 German federal election.
+Until November 2022, she was a member for the Alternative for Germany (AfD), and until 2025 a non-attached MP in the Bundestag.

 Life and career

 Cotar is the daughter of a German mother and a Romanian father.
 When she was five years old, her family fled to Germany to escape the Ceaușescu regime.
 In 1993, Cotar completed her Abitur at Burggymnasium Friedberg.

 From 1993 to 1999, Cotar studied German studies and political science at University of Mannheim graduating with an M.A. degree.
 After her marriage in 2000, Cotar moved to Switzerland for a few years.

 After graduating, she worked as an event manager for financial institutions in Germany and Switzerland, then as a freelance project manager.
 She also worked as a feng shui consultant.

 Her brother Alexander Tamas is a major investor in the technology sector with his company Vy Capital.
 He organised the entry of the Russian investment fund Digital Sky Technologies into Facebook in 2009.